Azure/bicep-registry-modules/avm/ptn/authorization/policy-assignment/README.md

 ### Parameter: `additionalSubscriptionIDsToAssignRbacTo`

 An array of additional Subscription IDs to assign RBAC to for the policy assignment if it has an identity.
-(Only supported for Management Group Policy Assignments)
+(Only supported for Management Group Policy Assignments).

 - Required: No
 - Type: array